-As we have full control over every aspect of production from the vineyards through to the final wine, we produce consistently good wines at a reasonable price - vintage after vintage.
+As we have full control over every aspect of production from the vineyards through to the final wine, we produce flavoursome wines at a reasonable price - vintage after vintage.

 Our nearest town of Mildura means 'red earth' in the indigenous Latje Latje language, a tribute to the region’s exceptional soil quality.
 This fertile land, coupled with warm summers and mild winters are key success factors in the consistently flavoursome wines from Australia’s second largest wine region - the Murray Darling.

 The Murray Darling is warm and dry, with an annual average of 132 clear days and 77 days when the temperature exceeds 30 degrees Celsius.

 Growing season rainfall is low at 130-150mm.

 The region's natural landscape of Red Gum forest, rivers and lagoons, sit alongside lush farmland and vineyards.